Philbywhizz/whizz80.com/content/software/_index.md

 # Software

-This is a simple overview of the software for the Whizz80 computer.
+This chapter describes the software development for the Whizz80 computer.